Podcast Q & A (Revised March 2020)

 30% think podcasts are only educational.
 Truthfully, podcast run the gamut from true crime to audio drama.

 50% think podcasts are too long.
-Some are as short as 10 minutes.
+Some are as short as 10 or even 5 minutes.

 47% think podcasts cost money.
 Again, most are free.